riceissa/riceissa.github.io/uw/resources.md

 - [Is it worthwhile to attend the Admitted Student Previews (undergrad) at the University of Washington?](https://www.quora.com/University-of-Washington/Is-it-worthwhile-to-attend-the-Admitted-Student-Previews-undergrad-at-the-University-of-Washington)

 - [Alex K. Chen’s answer to What is the biggest regret of your life?](https://www.quora.com/What-is-the-biggest-regret-of-your-life/answer/Alex-K-Chen)

-    > Not taking better advantage of the INCREDIBLE UW Atmospheric Science program when I was an undergrad, and spending too much time in majors [...] that don't give a crap about their undergrads. :( It has so few undergrads that you can easily take grad lvl courses and basically get treated like a grad student.

 - Alex K. Chen often refers to the Academic program reviews and departmental self-study reports.
 Find these [here](https://www.washington.edu/about/accreditation/noflyouts.html).